AmpersandTarski/ampersand-models/RAP/README.txt

 {-Deze README legt de bedoeling uit van de directory 'RAP'.

 RAP is a shared repository for Ampersand artifacts.
 It is currently under development.
+RAP is being developed in this directory, because it will be part of the Ampersand system.

 RAP is defined in Ampersand.